 - Dinosaur Store: An Dinosaur adventure zone with a museum.
 It has a lot of fun activities such as a walk to the wild, games, rides, and a movie cave.
 The Museum of Dinosaurs and Ancient Cultures features a lot of original artifacts and fossils from ancient times.

-- Westgate Cocoa Beach Pier: This popular Westgate Cocoa Beach Pier extends 800 meter (2625 feet) in the Atlantic Ocean.
+- Westgate Cocoa Beach Pier: This popular Westgate Cocoa Beach Pier extends 800 feet (244 meter) in the Atlantic Ocean.
 It consists of gift shops, bars, restaurants, and often live music.

 - Downtown Cocoa Village: The village is a splendid mix of past and present.
 It offers a wide range of activities like shopping, dining in a calm, lie down village atmosphere.
 It is definitely a must-visit during one’s stay at Cocoa Beach.